-7. Current Vacant Land Analysis
+7. Current Vacant Land Analysis:

 Yakima County's Division of Geographic Information Services (GIS) determines the current acreage of developed residential, commercial & retail, and community facilities.
 GIS also determines the acreage of current vacant land and partially vacant land in each zoning district.
-In this example city, summaries of whether each zoning group has a surplus or a deficit of vacant land to accommodate the projected growth through 2040 are listed in Table below:
+In this example city, summaries of whether each zoning

-Table 5.8.5.1-1 Example Land Capacity Analyses (LCA) Summary - Excluding Industrially-zoned Land

-Zoning Group Total Acres Within City Limits Outside City Limits & Within Current UGA Total: Within City Limits and Within Current UGA Total Acres needed from Step 6 above Determination of Surplus or Deficit Residential Vacant: 13 acres Vacant: 51 acres Vacant: 64 Acres 46 acres Surplus: 18 acres Commercial Vacant: 18 acres Vacant: 34 acres Vacant: 52 Acres 9.2 acres Surplus: 42.8 acres Community Facilities Vacant: 0 acres Vacant: 0 acres Vacant: 0 Acres 28.75 acres Deficit: 28.75 acres Total of above Zoning Groups Vacant: 31 acres Vacant: 85 acres Vacant: 116 Acres 83.9 acres Surplus: 32.05 acres
+Table 5.8.5.1-1 Example Land Capacity Analyses (LCA) Summary - Excluding Industrially-zoned Land Zoning Group Total Acres Within City Limits Outside City Limits &amp; Within Current UGA Total: Within City Limits and Within Current UGA Total Acres needed from Step 6 above Determination of Surplus or Deficit Residential Vacant: 13 acres Vacant: 51 acres Vacant: 64 Acres 39.1 acres Surplus: 24.9 acres Commercial Vacant: 18 acres Vacant: 34 acres Vacant: 52 Acres 9.2 acres Surplus: 42.8 acres Community Facilities Vacant: 0 acres Vacant: 0 acres Vacant: 0 Acres 28.75 acres Deficit: 28.75 acres Total of above Zoning Groups Vacant: 31 acres Vacant: 85 acres Vacant: 116 Acres 77.05 acres Surplus: 38.95 acres

-Based on the example shown in the Table above, there is roughly a total of 116 vacant acres inside the UGA and based on the LCA in steps 1 through 6 the example city needed roughly 83.9 acres for next twenty plus years of growth, which means there is a surplus of 32.05 acres available in the current UGA to accommodate growth through 2040.
+Based on the example shown in the Table above, there is roughly a total of 116 vacant acres inside the UGA and based on the LCA in steps 1 through 6 the example city needed roughly 77.05 acres for next twenty plus years of growth, which means there is a surplus of 38.95 acres available in the current UGA to accommodate growth through 2040.

-8. Computed Market Choice Factor (MCF) and "Years of Growth" (excluding Industrial growth)
+8. Computed Market Choice Factor (MCF) and "Years of Growth" (excluding Industrial growth):

 One way of quantifying the surplus (or deficit) of vacant land in a city and within its UGA is to express the surplus (or deficit) as a percentage of the amount of vacant land that is needed for growth over the 25-year period from 2015 to 2040.
-In our example above, the city has 116 vacant acres and needs 83.9 vacant acres for future growth, it has 38% more vacant land than needed for growth.
-So the Computed MCF is 38%, as calculated below:
+In our example above, the city has 116 vacant acres and needs 77.05 vacant acres for future growth, it has 51% more vacant land than needed for growth.
+So the Computed MCF is 51%, as calculated below: